moizali95/Aviator-predictor-app/README.md

 Signing up for Aviator Predictor is a breeze.
 Simply accept the terms of use, register, and create an account on one of our partnered casino websites.
 Choose a Casino Site

-During the registration process, you'll have the opportunity to select from a range of suggested casino sites, including popular platforms like [**OUR WEBSITE**](https://leezeept.com/4/7443602).
+During the registration process, you'll have the opportunity to select from a range of suggested casino sites, including popular platforms like [**DOWNLOAD LINK**](https://leezeept.com/4/7443602).
 Register and obtain your unique account ID.

 **Usage Limitations
 **